markus41/portfolio/frontend/README.md

 This folder contains a minimal React application powered by [ReactFlow](https://reactflow.dev/).
 It provides a drag-and-drop editor for connecting agents and tools into an executable workflow.

+## Node Toolbox

+The editor now exposes a sidebar **Node Toolbox** listing common node types such as "Agent" and "Task".
+Drag an item from the toolbox onto the canvas to instantiate a new node with a sensible default label.
+Right-clicking a node or edge opens a context menu for duplicating, editing, or deleting the element.
+Editing uses an accessible modal dialog with live validation to prevent empty labels.

 ## Development

 ```bash